prody/ProDy/doc/examples/proteins/parsepdb.rst

 >>> ProDySetVerbosity('warning')

-PDB files can be parser by passing only an identifier.
+PDB files can be parsed by passing only an identifier.
 A PDB file will be downloaded if necessary (see also :ref:`fetchpdb`).

 >>> atoms = parsePDB('1mkp')